 Question Answer Marks Guidance (b) In Liar , Susan is a fascinating figure both because of the stories she makes up and because she ends up in gaol.
 The lie in the first verse is told to deceive herself, but there is also a suggestion of perversity.
 Her life is as humdrum as her flat, and her stories seem told to glamorise her life, though they are not believed by her hearers.
 Stealing the child suggests another story, another version of herself, this time as a mother.
 The last four lines indicate society's lack of understanding and of people in high positions who also lie to themselves.
 Stealing has an immediate impact; this outsider has stolen a snowman, which he assaults, when re-built in his yard.
-Duffy brings out the outsider's boredom, which society doesn't understand, that leads him into absurd crimes.
+Duffy brings out the insider's boredom, which society doesn't understand, that leads him into absurd crimes.
 The stolen guitar and bust of Shakespeare imply that within him there is a wish for a better life.
-11 Basic responses will make brief comment on the poem.
+16 Basic responses will make some relevant comments on the poem, with a little textual support.
 They will move through the bands as understanding of the poem becomes clearer and textual reference more frequent and detailed.
-The best will display a reasonably developed response to the poem and make some comment on the language of the poem. (c) Carole Ann Duffy Responses should explore the contentment and sense of fun evident in Mrs Tilscher's classroom.
+The best will engage closely with the language, tone and structure of the chosen poem. (c) Carole Ann Duffy Responses should explore the contentment and sense of fun evident in Mrs Tilscher's classroom.
 There is pleasure to be found in the chanting of place names, the laugh of a bell, enthralling books, the xylophone's nonsense The change begins in the third verse, especially when "a rough boy" introduces the topic of sex.
 The electricity and storm of adolescence charge the atmosphere, and the comforting Mrs Tilscher turns away.
 In Your Mind creates a colourful holiday atmosphere, only for the mind to return to reality, the desk and English rain.
-11 Basic responses will make brief comment on the poem.
-They will move through the bands as understanding of the poem becomes clearer and textual reference more frequent and detailed.
-The best will display a reasonably developed response to what is fascinating about the change in the mood of the poem and make some comment on its language.
+16 Basic responses will make some relevant comments on the poem, with a little textual support.
+They will move through the bands as understanding of the change of atmosphere in the poem becomes clearer and textual reference more frequent and detailed.
+The best will engage closely with the language, tone and structure of the chosen poem.